tiangolo/dockerswarm.rocks/README.md

 rm get-docker.sh
 ```

 * If you are setting up multiple nodes (servers/VPSs), repeat these steps for each one.
-Using a different domain/subdomain for each one of them.
+    * Make sure you use a different domain/subdomain for each node.

 ### Set up swarm mode